ouspg/CyberSecurityTesting101/6.Fuzzing/README.md

 - Take a screenshot of AFL++ report screen of your own execution with crashes
 - Give all the required commands for completing this task.
 - Copy-paste the AddressSanitizer output.
 Does it identify the line of code in the program, which causes the problem?
-What other information it tells?
+What other information does it tell?
 - How many crashes did the fuzzer find?
 How many of them were unique?
 - How many cycles did the program do?
 What does “cycles” mean?
 - When you should stop the fuzzer?
 Explain.